julien-charest/funfea/README.md

 ### Installation

-You can install the [latest development version](https://github.com/julien-charest/funfea/releases/tag/v1.2.0) from GitHub:
+You can install the [latest release](https://github.com/julien-charest/funfea/releases/tag/v1.2.0) from GitHub:

 ```r
 # Install FunFEA dependencies if not already installed